johanv/blog.johanv.org/posts/first-post.rst

 I see a lot of great features:

-* I can store my content in a git repository.
+* I can store my content in a `git <http://git-scm.com>`_ repository.
 * I can use my `favourite text editor <http://www.vim.org>`_ to edit my blog posts.
 * I can save blog posts when I'm not connected to the internet.
-* I don't need to install Drupal updates.
+* I don't need to install security updates for Drupal and Drupal modules.

 Don't get me wrong, I think Drupal is a great product, especially when content on a website has to be provided by people who don't like to use git.
 Or when you need to have some forms on your site.
-But for my personal blog, I think a compiled site is a better solution.
+Or when the server has to do some intelligent work.
+But my personal blog has other use cases, like displaying the texts I wrote.
+So I think a compiled site might not be such a bad solution.

-The commenting system uses `Disqus <http://disqus.com>`_, which is of course evil.
+This site uses `Disqus <http://disqus.com>`_ for managing comments, which is of course evil.
 But hey, if you don't want to use Disqus, just send me a `pull request <https://github.com/johanv/blog.johanv.org>`_ with your comment :-D

 I more or less migrated all articles of my drupal site to this new instance.
 (I will provide more details on that in a later post.)
-But it still needs some work, as you can probably see.
-Also the theme is not the most beautiful out there, I just applied some hacks on an existing default theme.
+But `there is still work to do <https://github.com/johanv/blog.johanv.org/issues>`_, as you might already found out.

 This is work in progress.
 I will keep you informed on the progress.